-This Annual Report contains forward-looking statements, which are subject to the inherent uncertainties in predicting future results and conditions.
-All statements, other than statements of historical fact, are forward-looking statements.
-Certain factors that could cause the actual results to differ materially from those projected in these forward-looking statements include, but are not limited to the following: the Company's regulatory environment (including regulations relating to climate change, greenhouse gas emissions and other environmental matters); fluctuations in the supply of, demand for, transmission capacity and the prices of energy commodities and the Company's ability to recover energy commodity costs in rates; customers' preferences on energy sources; severe storms and the Company's ability to recover storm costs in its rates; general economic conditions; variations in weather; long-term global climate change; the Company's ability to retain its existing customers and attract new customers; the Company's energy brokering customers; increasing competition; and other risks and uncertainties described in the section entitled Risk Factors in the enclosed Annual Report on Form 10-K and Unitil Corporation's other filings with the Securities and Exchange Commission.
-Forward-looking statements speak only as of the date made, and the Company undertakes no obligation to update any forward-looking statements.
-Please also see Cautionary Statement beginning on page i of the enclosed Form 10-K.
+This press release may contain forward-looking statements.
+All statements, other than statements of historical fact, included in this press release are forward-looking statements.
+Forward-looking statements include declarations regarding Unitil's beliefs and current expectations.
+These forward-looking statements are subject to the inherent risks and uncertainties in predicting future results and conditions that could cause the actual results to differ materially from those projected in these forward-looking statements.
+Some, but not all, of the risks and uncertainties include the following: Unitil's regulatory environment (including regulations relating to climate change, greenhouse gas emissions and other environmental matters); fluctuations in the supply of, the demand for, and the prices of, gas and electric energy commodities and transmission and transportation capacity and Unitil's ability to recover energy supply costs in its rates; customers' preferred energy sources; severe storms and Unitil's ability to recover storm costs in its rates; general economic conditions; variations in weather; long-term global climate change; Unitil's ability to retain its existing customers and attract new customers; increased competition; and other risks detailed in Unitil's filings with the Securities and Exchange Commission.
+These forward looking statements speak only as of the date they are made.
+Unitil undertakes no obligation, and does not intend, to update these forward-looking statements.